One for All: Towards Training One Graph Model for All Classification Tasks: One-for-All: Towards foundation model on graph

 The prompted graph can be constructed in a similar way as discussed above.
 Like in the aforementioned scenarios, the output embeddings of class nodes are used to make binary classifications.
 OFA utilizes few-shot support examples by connecting the support NOI prompt nodes to the corresponding class nodes, and the model synthesizes both exemplary information and the task semantic information on the class nodes for more accurate predictions.
 Note that the few-shot class node representations are still consistent with that in zero-shot scenarios, so they can also be trained together.

 To summarize, NOI represents the set of nodes related to the task, and the extracted NOI subgraph includes the neighborhood information of NOI.
 Then, the NOI prompt node summarizes information in the NOI by a graph learning model because all NOI nodes connect to the NOI prompt node.
 The NOI prompt node is later connected to a set of class nodes with text descriptions.
 After graph model processing, class node representations contain class information, task information, and NOI information, which can be used to make predictions independently, just like a prompted input to LLM contains the input, target, and task description.

-We design a GNN capable of recognizing different edge types to serve as the graph model in OFA.
 The implementation details and training procedure of the model can be found in Appendix~\ref{app:impl}.